ajsetubal/gettingDataProj1/README.md

  README.md:
 ==========
-(explains how the script work and the files it uses.)
+(explains how the script works and the files it uses.)

 Script description:
 =================